0xHaas/talks/2020/October/sec_ops_pitch/slides.md

 ---

-# We need to maintain our scale
+# We need to grow our scale

 We must create **leverage**, not just automate.
 We **must** be 10x.